South Texas: Birding with a Camera® (BwC)

 PACE: Moderate.
 This is not a physically-demanding tour (see Physical Difficulty section below), but the days will be pretty long.
 One of the many benefits of perfect climate (see Climate Section below) is that we can use the entire day for birding; it’s neither too cold in the morning nor too hot in the middle of the day to be out and about!
 Sunrise is at 7am, so we’ll be departing the hotel between 6am and 6:30am each day.
 Participants can expect to make multiple birding stops throughout the day, and we’ll aim to be at our place of lodging between 5 and 6pm to let people rest before dinner.
 There will be time to rest in the van as we move between locations, and we’ll have a field lunch on most days to avoid restaurants and crowds.
 Any lunches eaten at restaurants will be eaten outside.

 PHYSICAL DIFFICULTY: Easy.
-All of our birding stops will require light to moderate walking, but we’ll rarely cover more than a mile-and-a-half at a stretch.
-Anyone in average walking shape will do just fine.
-The pace will be very mellow, and the footing should be level everywhere we go.
+All of our birding stops will require light to moderate walking, with a few walks of 3+ miles involved on flat terrain.
 The drives on this trip are not especially long, the longest of them being around two hours or so.
 Elevation and topography are non-issues because the entire Rio Grande Valley is at sea level and flat as a pancake.